Forest Farm Montessori Nursery / Children Aged 2 to 5+

 Create Holiday Club Sessions 9am to 4.30pm-out of term time

-The school closes for 3 weeks over Easter and 2 preparation days either end of the summer holidays.
+The school closes for 3 weeks over the Christmas period and 2 preparation days either end of the summer holidays.

 It is possible to combine the above to create a unique Day Care / All Year place.